epfl-ada/ada-2023-project-bavmaresearch/README.md

 ### Our aim is to analyse the factors that determine a film's success.

 1) First we need to define the **measures of success**.
-Several indicators could work: number of awards (Oscar, César, etc.), film revenues, reviews, IMBD scores, Twitter/X reactions, etc.
+Several indicators could work: number of awards (Oscar, César, etc.), film revenues, reviews, IMDb scores, Twitter/X reactions, etc.

 2) In addition, we feel it is important to segment our analysis according to **film genre**: the success factors should be different between a romantic comedy and an action film.